 This actually turned out to be really convenient, because the salmon fillets had all of the pin bones already removed.
 Not a huge deal, but definitely a nice perk!

 NOTE: If you’re looking for an excellent source for wild Alaskan salmon, I highly recommend ButcherBox’s high quality sustainably-harvested wild-caught Alaskan sockeye salmon!

 Sweet & Spicy Brown Sugar Salmon Rub Recipe

 Four simple ingredients make up the brown sugar salmon spice rub for this cedar plank salmon: brown sugar for sweetness (obviously!), smoked paprika for a bit of smoky spice, salt, and freshly ground black pepper.
 Simply stir them together well with a fork, and it’s ready to go.

 You can even prepare this easy grilled salmon seasoning rub ahead of time to keep it on hand.
-Just give it a shake to make sure the ingredients are well-mixed before using.
+Just store it in an airtight container.
+Then give it a shake before using to make sure the ingredients are well-mixed.

 How To Cook Cedar Plank Salmon On The Grill